deleonab/IAC-serverless-framework-api-gateway-lambda/Documentation.md

 const id = v4();
 ```

-### To save to the database, we need to use the aws-sdk by requiring it
+### To save to the database, we need to use the aws-sdk by requiring it.
+This will give us access to DynamoDB
 ```
 const AWS = require("aws-sdk");
 ```